An official website of the United States government

 https://www.facebook.com/DodeaMaxwellEMS/

-Students residing in housing on Maxwell AFB and Gunter-Annex in grades 9-12 are zoned in the Montgomery County Public School System.
+Students residing in housing on Maxwell AFB and Gunter-Annex in grades 9-12 are zoned in the Montgomery Public School System.
 Maxwell is zoned for Carver Senior High School and Gunter-Annex is zoned for Lee High School.
 Bus service is provided for both bases/schools.
 FamCamp also stands as a designated area for permanent living quarters.
 This designation allows permanent residents within the camping area to attend Maxwell Air Force Base Elementary and Middle School.
 The official memo can be found here.

 MONTGOMERY PUBLIC SCHOOLS MAGNET PROGRAM